Lilia Graue, MD, LMFT

-I am a physician (MD) and licensed marriage and family therapist (LMFT).
-I have postgraduate studies in medical family therapy, body psychotherapy, mind-body medicine, sciences of complexity, diagnosis and treatment of nociplastic pain and other “psychophysiologic” symptoms, and feminist approaches to health.
-I have over 20 years of teaching experience in the health professions, and 18 years of clinical experience helping people cultivate health and wellbeing.
-I’ve completed specialization and continuing education activities in different Universities in Mexico and abroad, including UNAM, UCSD, Harvard, University of Rochester, University of New Mexico, and Oxford University.
+I have postgraduate studies in medical family therapy, body psychotherapy, mind-body medicine, sciences of complexity, neuroscience of pain, diagnosis and treatment of nociplastic pain and other persistent symptoms, and feminist approaches to health from different higher education institutions, including UNAM, University of California San Diego, Harvard University, University of Rochester, University of New Mexico, and Oxford University.

 I am a member of The Better Mind Center’s Medical Advisory Board, and a teacher in Movement + and Terapia Reversión del Dolor.
 I was a clinical advisor for Lin Health for two years.